harplife/zettelkasten/math/precalculus/Chapter 4/7_Logarithmic_Scales.md

 Sound is measured in three different ways :
 - Sound Intensity (W/m^[2])
-- Sound Pressure (Pascals)
+- Sound Pressure (Pa or RMS)
 - Loudness (dB)

+Sound Intensity is the objective amount of sound energy flowing through a specific area per sound (power per unit are).

+Sound Pressure is the fluctuation of air pressure caused by the sound wave, representing the wave's amplitude; measured in Pascals (Pa) or Root Mean Square (RMS).

+Loudness is the subjective perception of sound strength by the human ear and brain; measured in decibels (dB).

-Sound loudness is measured in decibel, using the formula :
+Sound loudness uses the formula :

 $$
 \beta = 10 \log\left( \frac{I}{I_{0}} \right)